Head of Department and Professor of the History of Philosophy

 - The British Philosophy in the Eighteenth Century volume of The Oxford History of Philosophy

-- Some articles, maybe a book, on British political thought from Hobbes to Burke
+- A short book about British political thought from Locke to Burke

 See also the PURE research profile.